drakonkat/Crawfish/README.md

 ![Magnet icon](asset/Magnet.png)

-By clicking this icon in your clipboard, will be saved the magnet link of the current torrent.
+By clicking this icon, in your clipboard will be saved the magnet link of the current torrent.

 ### Exploring Settings